SBNSoftware/SBNSoftware.github.io/index.md

 ## Contribute to this wiki ##

 The content of this wiki is tracked by the [GIT repository SBNSoftware/SBNSoftware.github.io](https://github.com/SBNSoftware/SBNSoftware.github.io).
 It can be edited directly online or by pushing changes to the repository with GIT.
 Take a look at an [example](example).
+Find a step-by-step guide [here](HowToEdit.md).

 If you have an old redmine wiki page that you want to port, there are instructions on [importing from redmine](importing_from_redmine).